erickgnclvs/erickgnclvs/README.md

 - 🐧 I've been a Linux user since always.
 - 🤝🏽 Say hi to me on [LinkedIn](https://www.linkedin.com/in/erickgnclvs) or send me an [e-mail](mailto:erickgoncalves5@hotmail.com)!

 I am a backend web developer with experience developing apps using the MVC structure.
-My expertise includes Python frameworks like Flask and Django, and I am currently specializing in Java's Spring Boot, Spring MVC, and Spring Data JPA.
+My expertise includes Python frameworks like Flask and Django, and I am currently specializing in Java's Spring Boot, working mainly with Spring MVC and Spring Data JPA.

 ## Skills and Expertise
+- Java - Spring Boot, Spring MVC, Spring Data JPA
 - Python - Flask, Django
-- Java - Spring Boot, Spring MVC, Spring Data JPA
-- SQL - SQLite, mySQL and a little of PostgreSQL
+- SQL - SQLite, MySQL and a little of PostgreSQL
 - RESTful APIs
 - Front-end basics
 - Linux